fcelda/nsec5-draft/nsec5.md

     ;; AUTHORITY SECTION:
     d.example.org.
 3600  IN NS      ns1.d.example.org.

+This is an NSEC5PROOF RR for d.example.org.
+It's RDATA is the NSEC5 proof corresponding to d.example.org.
+This NSEC5PROOF RR is computed on the fly.

+    d.example.org.
+86400   IN      NSEC5PROOF      48566 A9FpmeH79q7g6VNW

+This is a signed NSEC5 RR "covering" d.example.org with its Opt-out bit set (see the "1" after the key ID 48566).
+The NSEC5 hash of d.example.org (which is BLE8LR) sorts in canonical order between the "covering" NSEC5 RR's Owner Name (BAPROH) and Next Hashed Owner Name (JQBMG4).
+This proves that no signed RR exists for d.example.org, but that the zone might contain a unsigned RR for a name whose NSEC5 hash sorts in canonical order between BAPROH and JQBMG4.

+    baproh.example.org.
+86400 IN NSEC5   48566 1 JQBMG4 A TXT RRSIG

+    baproh.example.org.
+86400 IN RRSIG   NSEC5 16 3 86400 (
+                20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1)

 This is an NSEC5PROOF RR for example.com.
 It's RDATA is the NSEC5 proof corresponding to example.com.
 Per {{precompute}}, this NSEC5PROOF RR may be precomputed.

     example.org.
 86400 IN NSEC5PROOF      48566 AjwsPCJZ8zH/D0Tr

-This is a signed NSEC5 RR "matching" example.org.
+This is a signed NSEC5 RR "matching" example.org which proves the existence of a signed RRs for example.org.
 This NSEC5 RR has its owner name equal to the NSEC5 hash of example.org which is 0O49PI.
 NSEC5 RR are   precomputed.